Braid Loops with infinite monodromy on the Legendrian contact DGA: Cobordism Maps for Elementary Cobordisms

 Recall from Section~\ref{ssec:dga-def} that the Legendrian contact differential $\dd$ for a Legendrian $\Lambda$ counts immersed disks with a single $+$ corner, where ``immersed disk'' in our terminology includes the condition that all punctures are mapped to single quadrants (i.e., all corners are convex).
 We will now need to consider more general disks, which we call \textit{immersed disks with concave corners}.
 These are immersed disks where each boundary puncture is again mapped to a crossing of the Lagrangian projection $\Pi_{xy}(\Lambda)$, but where we now allow a neighborhood of each boundary puncture to be mapped to either a single quadrant at the crossing (a convex corner) or the union of three quadrants (a concave corner).
 As with convex corners, we can label each concave corner as positive or negative, depending on whether 2 of the 3 quadrants covered by the corner are positive or negative, respectively.

 \begin{definition} A contractible Reeb chord $a$ of $\Lambda_+$ is \textit{proper} if the following condition holds.
 For any immersed disk $\Delta$, possibly with concave corners, such that: \begin{itemize} \item $\Delta$ has a positive convex corner at some Reeb chord besides $a$, \item $\Delta$ has at least one positive convex corner at $a$, \item all other convex corners of $\Delta$ are negative, and \item the only possible concave corners of $\Delta$ are positive concave corners at $a$, \end{itemize} then it must be the case that the (closure of the) boundary of $\Delta$ in $\Pi_{xy}(\Lambda_+)$ passes through the crossing $\Pi_{xy}(a)$ only once.
-That is, any immersed disk $\Delta$ must have no concave corners, $\Delta$ must have exactly one positive convex corner at $a$, and the boundary of $\Delta$ never passes through $a$ except at that corner. $\Box$ \end{definition}
+That is, any immersed disk $\Delta$ with the given properties must have no concave corners, $\Delta$ must have exactly one positive convex corner at $a$, and the boundary of $\Delta$ never passes through $a$ except at that corner. $\Box$ \end{definition}

-\begin{remark} We remark that being proper and being simple in the sense of \cite{EHK} are not the same; we refer to \cite[Definition 6.16]{EHK} for the index condition that defines the latter property.
-In particular, the contractible Reeb chord $a_9$ in Figure~\ref{fig:proper-ex} below is proper but not simple.
-The necessity of considering saddle moves at Reeb chords like $a_9$ in this paper is what motivated our definition of proper chords. $\Box$ \end{remark}
+\begin{remark} We remark that being proper and being simple in the sense of \cite{EHK} are not the same.
+We refer to \cite[Definition 6.16]{EHK} for the index condition that defines the latter property.
+In our language, the condition for a Reeb chord $a$ to be simple can be restated as follows: for any immersed disk $\Delta$ such that $\Delta$ has $k$ positive convex corners at $a$, a positive convex corner at some Reeb chord besides $a$, and all other corners (including concave corners) being negative, it must be the case that $\Delta$ has at least $k$ concave corners.\footnote{In conversation with T.\ Ekholm, it emerged that there is a typo in \cite[Definition 6.16]{EHK}: the inequality $\operatorname{ind}(u) \geq k$ in that definition should be $\operatorname{ind}(u) \geq k+1$.
+The revised inequality corresponds to our condition of having at least $k$ concave corners.} The contractible Reeb chord $a_9$ in Figure~\ref{fig:proper-ex} below is proper but not simple; the necessity of considering saddle moves at Reeb chords like $a_9$ in this paper is what motivated our definition of proper chords.
+We do not know if all simple contractible chords must be proper. $\Box$ \end{remark}

 All of the Reeb chords that we use in this paper to perform saddle cobordisms are contractible and proper.
 This is a consequence of the following result.

 \begin{prop} If $\beta\in\Br_N^+$ is an admissible braid and $a$ is a crossing of $\beta$ such that $\beta\setminus\{a\}$ contains a half-twist, then as a Reeb chord of the $(-1)$-closure $\Lambda(\beta)$, $a$ is contractible and proper. \end{prop}